 Diversity, equity, and inclusion are important to us at BenchSci and as a part of our DEI journey we are committed to learning about, celebrating, and amplifying the voices and accomplishments of people from diverse backgrounds.

-May is Asian Heritage Month, marking an opportunity to learn more about the many achievements and contributions of individuals of Asian descent.
-This year’s theme is "Recognition, Resilience, and Resolve", which focuses on acknowledging their contributions and uniting against anti-Asian racism and discrimination.
-We’ve chosen to spotlight six scientists whose dedication and excellence in their professions have had widespread impact on scientific communities around the world.
+May is Asian Heritage Month in Canada or Asian American and Pacific Islander Heritage Month (AAPIHM) in the U.S. This month marks an opportunity to learn more about the many achievements and contributions of individuals of Asian descent.
+Last year the theme was "Recognition, Resilience, and Resolve", we chose to spotlight six scientists whose dedication and excellence in their professions had a widespread impact on scientific communities around the world.
+The theme for 2022 is “Continuing a legacy of greatness,” and so we are updating this list to honor six more scientists who have made significant contributions to the field and the world today.

 Tak Wah Mak (b.
 1946) is a medical researcher, oncologist, and biochemist whose discoveries in multiple fields have greatly impacted public health around the world.
 In 1984, Mak uncovered new findings around the structure of the T cell receptor for antigens, an essential component of modern immunology.
 Mak discovered that the T cell receptor for antigens was similar in design to antibodies, yet different in genetic origin and sequence.
 Prior to his discovery, the nature of the receptor was unknown.